5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ## Introduction

 EFI folder for the Gigabyte Z490 Vision G mainboard I've been working on and refining constantly since September 2020.
 It's based on Dortania's OpenCore Install Guide, ACPI Hotpatches from Daliansky's "OC-Little" Repo and my own research.
-I've dumped the system `DSDT`, analyzed it and added missing components to fine tune the config.
+I've dumped the system `DSDT`, analyzed it and added missing components and features via `SSDT` Hotpaches.

 This is a *genuine* Z490 Vision G EFI built from scratch, unlike most EFIs posted on Forums, Repos and in the terribly awful HackinDROM App.
 These EFIs are either based on generically patched DSDTs by Olarila/MaLDon (please stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller and on-board WiFi/BT.
 On top of that it won't even pass OC validation successfully.